bilalturkmen/interactive-rating-component/README.md

 ## 👍 My Challenges:

-- i used typescript for development. it was pretty challenging.
+- i tried to TypeScript for this solution. it was pretty challenging for me 👊
-- implement warning message when no voting. and add some nice effects.
+- implement warning message when no voting.
-- And also trying to presenting a good page experience.
+- And added little effects presenting good page experience.
 - See hover states for all interactive elements on the page.

 ![](./public/screenshot.jpg)

 ## 🎉 Build With:

-- React+TypeScript and Vite builder
+- React + TypeScript and Vite builder
 - Semantic HTML5 markup
 - Css Flexbox
 - Mobile-first workflow